Formatting Amazon Product Descriptions with HTML: Fast Guide

-But there seems to be a lot of confusion as to whether HTML is actually allowed in Amazon descriptions.
+However, there seems to be a lot of confusion as to whether HTML is allowed in Amazon product listings.
+According to Amazon’s product detail page rules, it states:

 “Do not include HTML, DHTML, Java, scripts, or other types of executables in your detail pages.”